 As the women who have vaginal deliveries get to go through every stage of labor and delivery, they develop a sense of accomplishment.
-Women who have normal delivery are extremely empowered and feel much more confident and are at lower risk of having a postpartum depression.
+Women who have normal delivery are extremely empowered and feel much more confident and are at lower risk of having postpartum depression.

-Scientists are uncovering more and more benefits of a normal delivery, proving over and over that nature’s way is still the best.
+Scientists are uncovering more and more benefits of normal delivery, proving over and over that nature’s way is still the best.